 Before the day of your breast augmentation, cross some errands off your list so you don’t have to worry about them when you get home.

 When it comes to breast size, people often think that bigger must be better, but this is not always the case for everyone.
 Breast implants are not one-size-fits-all, so it’s important to consider a few factors when deciding on a size for a breast augmentation.
 After looking into all your breast augmentation options, you might find that small breast implants may give you the results and shape you’re looking for.

 A Natural-Looking Appearance

 While there’s certainly nothing wrong with wanting bigger breasts, some women may not need large implants to make a noticeable difference.
-Women with a smaller frame should consider the type of implant, whether it be saline or silicone to enhance their breasts, as well as the best size for their body.
-While both saline and silicone implants are considered safe, choosing between the two comes down to your body type and your desired outcome.
+Women with a smaller frame should consider the type of implant,

 You may have heard the common myth that all breast implants need to be replaced at the ten-year mark.
 While this is not always the case and breast implants can last even longer than 10 years, it’s not a bad idea to check in with your plastic surgeon after this amount of time for a few reasons.

 1. Make Sure Everything Is As It Should Be